Load Thresholds for Cuckoo Hashing with Overlapping Blocks: Introduction

 The obvious methods to model cuckoo hashing with windows either give probabilistic structures with awkward dependencies or the question to answer for the structure follows awkward rules.
 Our first non-trivial step is to transform a preliminary representation into a hypergraph with $n$ vertices, $cn$ uniformly random hyperedges of size $k$, an added deterministic cycle, and a question strictly about the orientability of this hypergraph.

-In the new form, the problem is approachable by a combination of belief propagation methods and the objective method \cite{AS:Objective_Method:2004}, adapted to the world of hypergraph orientability by \textcite{L:A_New_Approach:2012} in his insightful paper.
-The results were further strengthened by a Theorem in \cite{L:Belief_Propagation:2013}, which we apply at a critical point in our argument.
+In the new form, the problem is approachable by a combination of belief propagation methods and the objective method \cite{AS:Objective_Method:2004}, adapted to the world of hypergraph orientability by Lelarge \cite{L:A_New_Approach:2012} in his insightful paper.
+These results were further strengthened by a Theorem in \cite{L:Belief_Propagation:2013}, which we apply at a critical point in our argument.

 As the method is fundamentally about approximate sizes of incomplete orientations, it leaves open the possibility of $o(n)$ unplaced objects; a gap that can be closed in an afterthought with standard methods.